-The Water Crisis In Chennai: Who's To Blame, How Do You Fix It?
+The Water Crisis In Chennai, India: Who's To Blame And How Do You Fix It?

 Farmers are selling their land for development — or, during the current water crisis, becoming water merchants.

-"All my neighbors are drilling deep borewells.
+"All my neighbors are drilling deep bore wells.
 It's an investment!"
 Prasad says.
 "You make more money selling your water than using it to irrigate crops."

-This summer, Prasad joined a neighborhood group, comprised mostly of tenants, who are petitioning the Indian government to stop landowners from drilling borewells, and protect the community's access to water.
-Those who can afford it drill borewells that drain the aquifer, a porous area underground where water naturally accumulates.
+This summer, Prasad joined a neighborhood group, comprised mostly of tenants who are petitioning the Indian government to stop landowners from drilling bore wells and protect the community's access to water.
+Those who can afford it drill bore wells that drain the aquifer, a porous area underground where water naturally accumulates.
 Those who cannot afford to drill, or don't own land, have had the taps in their homes run dry.

 "They are selling our water to private companies and hotels.
 So we don't have any water at all.
 I can't take a bath," says Virmala, 32, a lawyer who goes by one name.
-She skips showers so she can bathe her two-month-old daughter.
+She skips showers so she can bathe her 2-month-old daughter.

 She says the water shortage has turned neighbors against one another.
 As water becomes scarce, protests have erupted.